garyaj/Games-Threesus/README.md

 ## Getting started ##

-This code should run in any version of Perl >= 5.10 (i.e. any Perl version in the last ten years).
+This code should run in any version of Perl >= 5.14.

 Download the repo (git clone or ZIP file), fire up a Threes! game on your iPhone or iPad, start the Assistant by typing: perl assistant.pl and follow the instructions for the game.